dan-roder/find-and-replace/README.md

 The script will run a grep command first and print the results of a search first and then prompt you if you want to run the replace.
 This will allow you to just use the script to find something if you'd like.

-Expected inputs
+Expected inputs<br/>
-y - Run the find and replace
+y - Run the find and replace<br/>
 n - Exit

 Any unexpected input will exit the script

 I will probably enhance this eventually but wanted to get one working quickly

+### Note
+I'm not sure that it can handle search and replacement parameters with spaces or quotes (both ' and ") in it so to be safe for now I wouldn't try including them.